microsoft/vscode-extension-samples/notifications-sample/README.md

 ## Running the Sample

 - Run `npm install` in terminal to install dependencies
-- Run the `Run Extension` target in the Debug View.
+- Press F5 or Run the `Run Extension` target in the Debug View.
 This will:
 	- Start a task `npm: watch` to compile the code
 	- Run the extension in a new VS Code window
 - Try running the commands to show the notifications:

 ```
 - Notifications Sample: Show Info Notification
 - Notifications Sample: Show Info Notification as Modal